 new york state

 With August marking our 20 year wedding anniversary, John and I were pondering many different ways to celebrate this milestone in a meaningful way.
-Should we go to Europe, Ireland and the British Isles where John’s family hales from, France or Poland of Dar’s heritage and where she lived in the early 90s, or Denmark where we have dear friends who are musicians and artists and lovers of good food?
+Should we go to Europe, Ireland and the British Isles where John’s family hales from, France or Eastern Europe of Dar’s heritage and where she lived in the 90s, or Denmark where we have dear friends who are musicians and artists and lovers of good food?
 How about Montréal, one of our favorite cities and near to where Dar grew up, and where we spent part of our honeymoon two decades ago?

 We started plotting out our adventure, mapping out some of our favorite vineyards, as well as a couple of intriguing unknowns.
 As we drove west from Vermont, over the Green Mountains and into Western New York State, we felt ourselves relax into the thrum of verdant rolling hills and emerald green pastures dotted with cows and hay bales.

 First stop was Boundary Breaks, where we began our visit in the tasting room to sample their range of wines and learn more about their process.
 Boundary Breaks puts their emphasis on the grapes themselves and their approach to viticulture in a cool, damp climate.
 They planted their vineyards close to the shores of Seneca Lake, the deepest of the Finger Lakes, to take advantage of the natural temperature moderation the mass of water offers.
 Grapes thrive in drier conditions and with certain challenges and stressors, so draining the high-clay water-retaining soils with a series of tile ducts further below the surface forces the roots of each vine to reach deeper down to find water.
 A trellising system that allows the grape clusters to bask in sunlight without being shaded by their foliage ensures maximum ripening, which allows the sugars in the fruit to increase as the grapes mature to become a complex, flavorful ingredient for fermenting wine.